-Auditors are turning to data analytics solutions in ever greater numbers so they can analyze more data and transactions, allowing them to improve the quality of their audits.
-Caseware’s 2023 State of Internal Audit Trends Report found 56 percent of respondents said analytics was a key part of their operations, with another 34 percent planning to use analytics solutions in the future.
-Just 10 percent had no plans to use analytics.
+Auditors are turning to data analytics solutions in ever greater numbers so they can analyse more data and transactions, allowing them to improve the quality of their audits.
+Caseware’s 2024 State of Internal Audit Trends Report found 78 percent of respondents said analytics was a key part of their operations, with another 18 percent planning to use analytics solutions in the future.
+Just 4 percent had no plans to use analytics.

 A 2019 report from the Chartered Professional Accountants of Canada (CPA Canada) discovered the primary goal for auditors using analytics was to improve the quality of audit evidence obtained to support the auditor’s opinion.
 Some of the most common tasks where auditors employed analytics included:

 - Journal entry analysis to identify unusual attributes

 - Process mapping using transaction logs to identify, for example, missing steps or out-of-order processes